-Thermo-osmosis has seen a renewed interest due to the massive thermo-osmotic responses (with flow velocities $\sim 5\,$m/s \cite{Oyarzua2017}) predicted by the use of novel materials, such as soft nanochannels \cite{Maheedhara2018}, carbon-nanotubes \cite{Oyarzua2017,Rajegowda2018,Fu2018} or graphene \cite{Fu2017}, and novel experiments by Bregulla et al. \cite{Bregulla2016}, which first reported a microscale observation of thermo-osmotic flows.
-Thermo-osmotic flows could in particular be boosted by the failure of the no-slip boundary condition (BC) -- which considers that the fluid velocity vanishes in contact with the wall -- when working with nano and micro-systems \cite{BB2007}.
-In this case, a velocity jump, $v_\mathrm{s}$, is reported and the BC is described by a more general expression first proposed by Navier \cite{navier1823,Cross2018}:
+Thermo-osmosis has seen a renewed interest due to the massive thermo-osmotic responses predicted by the use of novel materials, such as soft nanochannels \cite{Maheedhara2018}, carbon-nanotubes \cite{Oyarzua2017,Rajegowda2018analysing,Fu2018} or graphene \cite{Fu2017}, together with novel experiments by Bregulla et al. \cite{Bregulla2016}, which first reported a microscale manifestation of thermo-osmotic flows.
+Thermo-osmotic flows could in particular be boosted by the slip boundary condition (BC), which describes the velocity jump $\vs$ at the interface by a general expression first proposed by Navier \cite{Navier1823,Cross2018}:

-where $z_\mathrm{s}$ corresponds to the shear plane position and $b$ is the slip length.
-The critical role of interfacial hydrodynamics for thermo-osmosis modelling has already been discussed in the literature \cite{Ganti2017,Fu2017,Wang2020}.
-Furthermore, in recent work on thermo-electricity, the critical role of the solvent enthalpy in describing the response has been highlighted for a model, highly hydrophobic surface \cite{Fu2019}.
+where $\zs$ corresponds to the shear plane position \cite{Herrero2019} and $b$ is the slip length \cite{Bocquet2007}.
+The role of interfacial hydrodynamics for thermo-osmosis has already been explored in the literature \cite{Ganti2017,Fu2017,Wang2020net}.
+Furthermore, in recent work on thermo-electricity, the critical role of the solvent enthalpy in describing the response has been highlighted for a modelled, highly hydrophobic surface \cite{Fu2019}.

-Following this work, we propose in this paper a theoretical framework with the objective to predict thermo-osmosis of aqueous electrolytes confined by charged surfaces.
-The contributions of solvent and ion solvation are shown to play the leading role along with hydrodynamic slip.
-We apply the new model to a wide range of systems, varying the wetting interaction, salt type and concentration, and the surface charge.
-We report large thermo-osmotic responses, comparable to the highest responses predicted for special systems from previous simulations \cite{Ganti2017,Fu2017,Oyarzua2017,Fu2018}, as well as a change of sign in the flow direction, which cannot be predicted by only considering electrostatic interactions, and which can be crucial in order to interpret the different experimental results reported in the literature.
+Following this work, we propose in this communication an analytical framework with the objective to predict thermo-osmosis of aqueous electrolytes confined by charged surfaces, extendable to thermoelectricity and thermophoresis.
+The solvent contribution and the electrostatic ionic interactions are shown to play the leading role along with hydrodynamic slip.
+We apply the model to a wide range of systems, varying the wetting interaction, salt type and concentration, and the surface charge.
+We report large thermo-osmotic responses, comparable to the highest responses predicted for special systems as inferred from previous simulations \cite{Ganti2017,Fu2017,Oyarzua2017,Fu2018}, as well as a change of sign in the flow direction.
+Such change of sign cannot be predicted by only considering electrostatic interactions, and can be crucial in order to interpret the different experimental results reported in the literature.